 |Top 5 paying states||Hourly||Annual|

-However a higher pay at IL doesn’t guarantee that you will make more because the living expenses at IL might be 2x higher than where you are currently at now.
+However, a higher pay at DE doesn’t guarantee that you will make more because the living expenses at DE might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-|Suitable for people who likes practical and handson work|
+|Suitable for people who likes practical and hands-on work|

-|Suitable for people who values relationships between coworkers and customers and wants to work in a friendly noncompetitive environment|
+|Suitable for people who values relationships between co-workers and customers and wants to work in a friendly non-competitive environment|

 |This career is perfect for people who love to work outdoors.|

 |It is easy to get into this career.
-Some previous workrelated skill, knowledge, or experience is required for this career.|
+Some previous work-related skill, knowledge, or experience is required for this career.|